 Want to stay overnight?
 Book a room at Five Gables Inn and Spa.

 Thrill seekers flock to Harpers Ferry for the chance to experience adrenaline pumping adventure sports, including white water rafting and tubing in the Potomac River.
 Harpers Ferry Adventure Center is one of the most trusted rental companies in town.
 For those who aren’t quite as intrepid, a visit to the cobblestone streets and charming architecture throughout the Lower Town area might sound like a more attractive daily activity.
-End the day with a cold beer in hand at the Guide House Grill.

 If you do just one thing… Walk through the 20 miles of nature trails at Harpers Ferry National Historical Park.